Daria Danilova: 2019–2020 season: Senior debut

-Danilova/Tsiba competed at three Challenger Series events to open the season, finishing tenth at 2019 CS Finlandia Trophy, 17th at 2019 CS Warsaw Cup, and 15th at 2019 CS Golden Spin of Zagreb.
+Danilova/Tsiba competed at three Challenger Series events to open the season, finishing tenth at 2019 CS Finlandia Trophy, seventeenth at 2019 CS Warsaw Cup, and fifteenth at 2019 CS Golden Spin of Zagreb.

 At the 2020 European Championships in January, Danilova/Tsiba became the first Dutch pair in 24 years to compete in a European Championships since Jeltje Schulten / Alcuin Schulten last represented the country at the event in 1996.
 They qualified to the final segment and finished 16th overall.
 In February, they finished eighth at the Bavarian Open and tenth at the Challenge Cup; the latter event doubled as the Dutch Championships where, as the only Dutch pair, Danilova/Tsiba won their first senior national title.

 At the Challenge Cup, Danilova/Tsiba earned the necessary TES minimums for the 2020 World Championships.
 They are the first Dutch pair in history to qualify for the World Championships.
 The event was eventually cancelled due to the COVID-19 pandemic.

-2020–2021 season
+2020–2021 season: World Championships debut

 During the offseason, Tsiba underwent surgery to repair a torn meniscus.
 However, the pair did not start training together again until the end of August due to issues with Danilova's Dutch visa.
 Danilova/Tsiba made their season debut at the 2020 NRW Autumn Trophy in November and won their first senior international medal, bronze behind Germans Annika Hocke / Robert Kunkel and Minerva Fabienne Hase / Nolan Seegert.
 Making their debut at the World Championships in Stockholm, they placed twenty-second.